syedumerahmedcode/primefaces/README.md

 - We use **javax.faces.bean.ViewScoped** as import class as it works together with ManagedBean. _javax.faces.view_ works with CDI context which we are not using.

-_JSF & PrimeFaces & Spring tutorial - Part 13: PrimeFaces update_
+## Explanation of PrimeFaces update

 - In order to make data from text box disappear after save button is clickwed, add _update="checkForm"_ in save button. **Attention:** This must match the **form id**.
 - In order to dynamically update the data table, we need to add _update="checkForm, :checkTable"_ in save button.
 Here, we add **,** to indicate that this is an additional component and **:** since this component is outside the form. ---> On the back-end side, in CheckListController class, we add **checks = checkService.findAll();** in **save()** method so that the data is reloaded not only at system start-up but also after save button is pressed.

-_JSF & PrimeFaces & Spring tutorial - Part 14: JSF messages & growl_
+## Explanation of JSF messages and growl

 - In order to display the success message on save, we added the following line in **CheckListCokntroller.save()** method.